Quick Start Guide

 Monitoring your flight’s status not only keeps you updated but also helps you earn more revenue!
 Here’s why:

-• Checking Flight Status: You can check the status of your flight by making a GET request to https://api.flightfusion.io/api/flightRoutes/{id}, where {id} is the flight’s ID.
+• IMPORTANT Checking Flight Status: You can check the status of your flight by making a GET request to https://api.flightfusion.io/api/flightRoutes/{id}, where {id} is the flight’s ID.

-• Booking Seats: Each time you check the status of a flight while it’s in the Scheduled phase, the simulation engine may add more customers to the flight (up to the aircraft’s capacity).
+• Booking Seats: Each time you check the status of a flight while it’s in the Scheduled status, the simulation engine may add more customers to the flight (up to the aircraft’s capacity).
 This is handled automatically by the simulation engine:

 • The engine randomly books additional seats based on the remaining capacity.